PureGuard API Documentation

 These layers collect signals for analysis and reporting but do not affect the verdict by default.
 Enable scoring mode on any of them to start using them in decisions.

 CF-TLS-Version header.
 Modern browsers use TLS 1.3.
-Older TLS versions correlate with outdated or automated clients.Integration Guide
+Older TLS versions correlate with outdated or automated clients.L3 Client-Side Detection

 PureGuard integrates into any stack.
 Below are production-ready examples for the most common languages, plus traffic source and RTB setup instructions.